 These lines also use the word “My” a great deal.
 It starts four of the lines.
 Its repetition helps to increase the list-like feel of much of ‘Sick.’
 The speaker is going to continue making outlandish statements about her health until someone stops her.
 They come one after another without a pause.

-From line 13 to line 18, among other things, she claims to have a cough, a hip that hurts, a “wrenched’ back and a sprained ankle.
+From line 13 to line 18, among other things, she claims to have a cough, a hip that hurts, a “wrenched’ back, and a sprained ankle.
 These last couple of phrases are interesting as it’s clear she got them from those around her.
 The statement about the “‘pendix” hurting when it rains for example.
 Of the “wrenched” back.
 These are the pains of an older person.

 Next, the speaker states that one of the reasons she can’t go to school is because her “nose is cold” and her “toes are numb.”
 Still, this isn’t enough.
 She moves to her thumb, neck, and voice.
 They are all hurting or disabled in some way.
 She is barely able to speak and her “hair is falling out.”

 It is in the last lines of ‘Sick’ that Silverstein’s characteristic twist ending occurs.
-He is known for increasing the humour of his poetry at the last moment or supplying some surprising detail that changes one’s opinion of the speaker or the previous lines.
+He is known for increasing the humor of his poetry at the last moment or supplying some surprising detail that changes one’s opinion of the speaker or the previous lines.